shashfrankenstien/ArchieTiny/README.md

     - load stack pointer value from TASK_SP_VECTOR at TASKPTR index
     - set new stack pointer, pop all registers + SREG
     - reti
+TASKLKS - general purpose locks register (1)
+    - register holds 8 general purpose locks
+    - these locks are used when different tasks need to work on a shared resource, where the resource does not play well with multitasking
+    - a lock can be acquired by setting a bit in this register to 1, and released by setting it to 0
+    - currently only 1 lock bit is assigned to the I2C bus (I2C_BUS_LOCK)

 ### I2C